How to Remove Fog and Fading from Headlights

 2. Protect the Paint

 Use masking tape to cover the edges around your headlights.
-Trust me, you don’t want to accidentally scratch your paint with sandpaper!
+You don’t want to accidentally scratch your paint with sandpaper!

 3. Sanding the Headlights